-University is one of the most exciting times of your life, but getting your head around your finances can seem daunting and overwhelming.
+Whilst university is one of the most exciting times of your life, getting your head around your uni finances can seem somewhat overwhelming.
 However, with these simple top tips - that have been tried and tested - you need not worry.

 Before you begin your first term, work out what money you have.
 Most students have a maintenance loan (and the amount varies dependent on personal circumstances) so make sure you are aware of how much you are eligible for.
 It’s also a good idea to check whether you can receive a grant, bursary or a scholarship from your university.
 You may have other sources of income from your parents, a job or savings.
 By adding all of this together, it gives you a sense of how much you have and how much you can spend.